How Restore from Storage Snapshots Works

 For restore operations, Veeam Backup & Replication uses a copy of the volume snapshot, not the volume snapshot itself.

 The volume snapshot copy is a read-write clone of the volume snapshot.
 The volume snapshot copy protects the VMFS volume metadata integrity on the volume snapshot.
-During file-level restore and Instant VM Recovery, the ESXi host to which the volume snapshot is mounted updates VMFS metadata on the volume snapshot.
+During file-level restore and Instant Recovery, the ESXi host where the volume snapshot is mounted updates VMFS metadata on the volume snapshot.
 Use of the volume snapshot copy helps protect the volume snapshot from these changes.

 When you restore VM data from storage snapshots, Veeam Backup & Replication performs the following actions:

-- The user starts the restore process for a VM on the storage snapshot.
+- User starts the restore process for a VM on the storage snapshot.

 - Veeam Backup & Replication triggers the storage system to create a copy or a clone of this storage snapshot.